redis-developer/movify/README.md

 ### Sidenote:

-Initially, we thought we could have a good use case for the RediSearch module, and wrote some code in `backend/redis_util/rs.py`.
+Initially, we thought we could have a good use case for Redis Search, and wrote some code in `backend/redis_util/rs.py`.
 The current app doesn't use the module anymore.